-Two corpse flower (Amorphophallus titanum) plants, also known as titan arum, bloomed in 2020 at the U.S. Botanic Garden.
-It was the first bloom for the plant, which was propogated by a leaf cutting from another USBG A. titanum.
-Photo at right shows the two blooms' growth as of September 1, 2020.
+A corpse flower (Amorphophallus titanum) plant, also known as titan arum, is blooming at the U.S. Botanic Garden.
+It is the first bloom for the plant, which was propogated by a leaf cutting from another USBG A. titanum.
+Photo at right shows the blooms' growth as of June 15, 2021.

-As the Conservatory is currently closed due to COVID-19, visitors were able to watch the corpse flower blooms growing on high-definition live video camera feed below.
+As the Conservatory is currently closed, visitors are able to watch the corpse flower bloom growing on high-definition live video camera feed below.
 A live program with the Horticulture team is planned for when it enters peak bloom (tentatively expected for the last week of June).

 Corpse Flower and Aroid Conservation

 The corpse flower (Amorphophallus titanum) is listed as Endangered by the International Union for Conservation of Nature (IUCN), with an estimation of fewer than 1,000 individuals remaining in the wild.
 IUCN estimates the population has declined more than 50% over the past 150 years.
 The main reasons for the decline are logging and the conversion of the plant's native forest habitat to oil palm plantations.

 The U.S. Botanic Garden is participating in conservation work related to Amorphophallus titanum and aroids plants.
 Diversity amongst the gene pool is important for successful conservation of endangered plants held in ex situ conservation collections such as at botanic gardens.
 The U.S. Botanic Garden helped fund a conference in partnership with Botanic Garden Conservation International on aroid conservation in 2018 that was attended by botanic garden professionals from around the world.
 As an offshoot from this, many botanic gardens are participating in a national A. titanum conservation project that is underway, headed by Chicago Botanic Garden.